Keyboard shortcuts

 Parallel execution

-Some estimators support a parallel option and use Rayon-backed parallel loops internally.
+Some estimators support a parallel option and use Rayon-backed parallel loops internally to speed up calculations.

 Overlap Diagnostics